A person laughing with their eyes closed, Dutch landscape in the background

 The game show

 This morning I got acquainted with the immigrant anxiety felt by Chinese-American journalist Jiayang Fan about her desire to speak accentless English.
 In an episode of one of my favorite podcasts, This American Life, Jiayang participated in a game show designed around a talent she claims to possess: the unique ability, inspired by her anxiety, to tell at what age a Chinese-American person came to the United States.
 The show gave her recordings of three people to prove herself.
-(Continue)
+(She got 0 out of 3.)

 `alt` text culture